 - 11. Post Award Forum.
-Per 31 CFR 33.120(c) and 45 CFR 155.1320(c), within six months of the waiver's effective date and annually thereafter, the state will afford the public an opportunity to provide meaningful comment on the progress of the waiver.
+Per 31 CFR §33.120(c) and 45 CFR §155.1320(c), within six months of the waiver's effective date and annually thereafter, the state will afford the public an opportunity to provide meaningful comment on the progress of the waiver.
 The state is required to publish the date, time and location of the public forum in a prominent location on the state's public web site at least 30 days prior to the date of the planned public forum.
-The state must also include a summary of this forum as part of the quarterly report for the quarter in which the forum was held and the annual report as required under 31 CFR 33.124 and 45 CFR 155.1324 as specified in STC 10. - 12.
+The state must also include a summary of this forum as part of the quarterly report for the quarter in which the forum was held and the annual report as required under 31 CFR §33.124 and 45 CFR §155.1324 as specified in STC 10. - 12.
 Monitoring Calls.
 The state must participate in monitoring calls with the Departments that are deemed necessary by the Departments.
 The purpose of these calls is to discuss any significant actual or anticipated developments affecting the waiver.
 Areas to be addressed include the impact on the regulatory criteria discussed above and state legislative or policy changes.
 The Departments will update the state on any federal policies and issues that may affect any aspect of the waiver.
 The state and the Departments will jointly develop the agenda for the calls.
 It is anticipated that these calls will occur at least semi-annually. - 13.
 Federal Evaluation.
 The Departments will evaluate the waiver using federal data, state reporting, and the application itself to ensure that the Secretaries of the Departments can exercise appropriate oversight of the approved waiver.
-Per 31 CFR 33.120(f) and 45 CFR 155.1320(f), if requested by the Departments, the state must fully cooperate with the Departments or an independent evaluator selected by the Departments to undertake an independent evaluation of any component of the waiver.
+Per 31 CFR §33.120(f) and 45 CFR §155.1320(f), if requested by the Departments, the state must fully cooperate with the Departments or an independent evaluator selected by the Departments to undertake an independent evaluation of any component of the waiver.
 As part of this required cooperation, the state must submit all requested data and information to the Departments or the independent evaluator.
-The Departments will consider the evaluation costs to the federal government in the deficit neutrality assessment or take it into account in the pass-through funding calculation. - 14.
+The Departments will consider the evaluation costs to the federal government in the deficit neutrality assessment and, if necessary, take them into account in the pass-through funding calculation. - 14.
 Pass-through Funding.
-Under section 1332(a)(3) of the PPACA, the state will be entitled to funding based on the amount of premium tax credits (PTC) that would have been provided to individuals under section 36B of the Internal Revenue Code in the State of Oregon absent the waiver, but that will not be provided under the waiver, while considering all changes in federal revenue.
+Under section 1332(a)(3) of the PPACA, the state will be entitled to funding based on the amount of premium tax credits (PTC) that would have been provided to individuals under section 36B of the Internal Revenue Code in the State of New Jersey absent the waiver, but that will not be provided under the waiver, reduced, if necessary, to ensure deficit neutrality as required by the section 1332(b)(1)(D).
 The Departments have evaluated the estimates in the application for a pass-through amount for the period of the waiver.
 The state will receive pass-through funding for the purpose of implementing the state plan under the waiver.
-Pass-through amounts will be made available in advance of ORP payments to the insurer(s) and no later than April of the applicable calendar year.
+Pass-through amounts will be made available in advance of New Jersey Health Insurance Premium Security Plan payments to the insurer(s) and no later than April of the applicable calendar year.